 Middle Level Teaching and Learning

 Our program in Middle Level Teaching and Learning prepares you teach two content areas to adolescent learners from fifth- through eighth-grades.
 You'll prepare for teaching in one major content area endorsement, either English Language Arts, Mathematics, Science or Social Sciences.
-Your minor endorsement choices include Art, Bilingual/ ESL, English Language Arts, Family and Consumer Science, Foreign Language Spanish, Health Education, Learning Behavior Specialist I, Mathematics, Physical Education, Science and Social Science.
+Your minor endorsement choices include Art, English Language Arts, Foreign Language Spanish, Health Education, Learning Behavior Specialist I, Mathematics, Physical Education, Science and Social Science.
 You'll also enjoy multiple fieldwork experiences and opportunities to apply theory to practice.
 When you successfully finish the program, you'll have completed all standards for teacher licensure as required by the Illinois State Board of Education and the Council for the Accreditation of Educator Preparation.

 - Students admitted to NIU to pursue the B.S.Ed. degree in Middle Level Teaching and Learning enter directly into the major program.

 - Admission to teacher education and retention in this major requires a university GPA of 2.5.

 - Grades of C or better are required in specific major courses.